Fun with the Patentsview Api

 that it would be cool if I could use patentsview to find nearby cities with patents.
 Wouldn't

-patentsview folks provide a locations.tsv in the bulk download area.
+patentsview folks provide a locations.tsv on their data download page

 A few minutes later it's imported into a mysql table on this